sergueik/uru_serverspec/README.md

 and zip the directory.

-NOTE: running __uru__ in a free Vmware instances provided by [Microsoft for IE/Edge testing](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/), ona may need to add the [ffi.gem](https://rubygems.org/search?utf8=%E2%9C%93&query=ffi) which in turn may require installing [Ruby DeKit](https://rubyinstaller.org/add-ons/devkit.html) in the utu environment:
+NOTE: running __uru__ in a free Vmware instances provided by [Microsoft for IE/Edge testing](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/), one may need to add the [ffi.gem](https://rubygems.org/search?utf8=%E2%9C%93&query=ffi) which in turn may require installing [Ruby DevKit](https://rubyinstaller.org/add-ons/devkit.html) within uru environment:

 ```cmd
 cd c:\uru